-In April 2008, the Financial Accounting Standards Board ("FASB") issued guidance which amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset.
-This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2008 and interim periods within those fiscal years.
+In April 2008, the FASB issued FASB Statement No. 142-3, "Determination of the Useful Life of Intangible Assets" ("Statement 142-3") which amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142, "Goodwill and Other Intangible Assets".
+Statement 142-3 is effective for financial statements issued for fiscal years beginning after December 15, 2008 and interim periods within those fiscal years.
 Early adoption is prohibited.
-The Company adopted this guidance on January 1, 2009 without a material impact to the financial statements.
+The Company plans to adopt this statement on January 1, 2009.
+Statement 142-3 is applicable to the Company; however, the effect of its adoption is not expected to be material.